pdlogingithub/UE4-Node-Graph-Assistant/MarketPlace/readme.md

  Left click on connection wire will highlight it,click on empty space to remove highlight.
 ![5](highlight.gif)

-Left click and drag on empty space while holding down alt will break all connection wires along its way(note that this is a experimental feature,if you are dragging too fast,some connection wires may still connected).
+Left click and drag on empty space while holding down alt will break all connection wires along its way(note that this is a experimental feature,if you are dragging too fast,some connection wires may still stay connected).
 ![6](break.gif)